Reduction in Force

 While Vanderbilt University strives to provide a stable and secure environment in which to work, under certain circumstances, it may be necessary to eliminate staff positions due to budgetary needs, program reductions, reorganization, or other business needs.
 This policy establishes a process for the position elimination of regular full-time and part-time staff positions at the University and Medical Center.

 A reduction in force (RIF) is defined as a separation from employment due to lack of funds, lack of work, redesign or elimination of position(s) or reorganization, with no likelihood or expectation that the employee will be recalled because the position itself is eliminated.
-A RIF may be necessary or appropriate when there is redundancy in roles, or excess capacity within a work group or across work groups, such that it would be economically feasible and responsible to reduce the number of employees in a unit without unduly impacting the work performed by the department, unit, or work group.
+A RIF may be necessary or appropriate when there is a redesign or elimination of work, redundancy in roles, or excess capacity within a work group or across work groups, such that it would be economically feasible and responsible to reduce the number of employees in a unit or department.

-When a department becomes aware there may be a need for a RIF, the supervisor should contact their Human Resources Consultant, who will guide the department in assessing options and developing a plan for implementing the RIF.
+When a unit or department becomes aware there may be a need for a RIF, the supervisor should contact the Human Resources Consultant, who will guide the unit or department in assessing options and developing a plan for implementing the RIF.
 The planning must be based on the work of the eliminated position being reassigned to another position or no longer being performed.
-Once the position is eliminated, the work may not be covered by temporary or term positions.
-If the department determines the work needs to be resumed, the recall procedures will become effective.
+If the unit or department determines the work needs to be resumed, the recall procedures will become effective.

-Exclusions: The following positions are not eligible for RIF benefits, as outlined in this policy, and the manager should consult with Human Resources when such positions are under consideration for elimination:
+Exclusions: The following are not eligible for RIF benefits, as outlined in this policy, and the manager should consult with Human Resources:

 - Term limited positions where the duration of the position is defined at the time of hire (term, post-doctoral fellowships)